 Sustainable land use that reduces such deforestation can be promoted through the use of economic management tools, either through voluntary private sector engagement and/or through public policy and raising funds for incentive mechanisms.

-Conservation Strategy Fund (CSF) Brazil is working on a GIZ-funded project that seeks to design and promote economic incentives for conservation and sustainable soybean production in the state of Maranhão.
-CSF will facilitate stakeholders’ training in economics, conduct applied economic analysis based on field data, and provide advice to stakeholders for the development of sustainable public policies in partnership with the private sector.
-Specifically, CSF is (1) developing a guide with a descriptive list of the most promising available incentive mechanisms; (2) conducting a study, including a substantial consultation process with farmers, to determine soybean farmers’ willingness to engage in different types of potential incentive mechanisms; (3) holding a series of webinars for soy producers presenting the available incentive mechanisms; and (4) facilitating a series of meetings with farmers and other stakeholders to discuss the results from the analytical study on incentive mechanisms’ economic feasibility.
+In 2022, Conservation Strategy Fund (CSF) Brazil worked on a GIZ-funded project that sought to design and promote economic incentives for conservation and sustainable soybean production in the state of Maranhão.
+Specifically, CSF (1) developed a guide of the most promising available incentive mechanisms; (2) conducted a study to determine soybean farmers’ willingness to engage in different types of potential incentive mechanisms; (3) held a series of webinars for soy producers presenting the available incentive mechanisms; (4) and facilitated a series of meetings with farmers and other stakeholders to discuss the results from the analytical study on incentive mechanisms’ economic feasibility.

 Photo Credit: Fotokostic/ Shutterstock.com